T-Haw/T-Haw/README.md

 Want to know more about me and my work?
 Nice!
 Visit my website adomasnetwork.site and take a look on my the awsome things I'm making.

-Here some things I like to do
+Here some things I like to do:

 💻 Developing some projects
 🎮 Playing video games